harding/old-docs-history-bitcoin.org/en/developer-guide.md

 #### The default wallet layout

-An HDW is organized as several 'accounts'.
+An HDW is organized as several [accounts][HD account]{:#term-hd-account}{:.term}.
 Accounts are numbered, the default account ("") being number 0.
 Clients are not required to support more than one account - if not, they only use the default account.

-Each account is composed of two keypair chains: an internal and an external one.
-The external keychain is used to generate new public addresses, while the internal keychain is used for all other operations (change addresses, generation addresses, ..., anything that doesn't need to be communicated).
+Each account is composed of two keypair chains: an [internal chain][]{:#term-internal-chain}{:.term} and an [external chain][]{:#term-external-chain}{:.term}.
+The external keychain is used to generate new [public addresses][addresses], while the internal keychain is used for all other operations ([change addresses][change address], [coinbase addresses][coinbase transaction], and anything else that doesn't need to be communicated).
 Clients that do not support separate keychains for these should use the external one for everything.

 * m/i<sub>H</sub>/0/k corresponds to the k'th keypair of the external chain of account number i of the HDW derived from master m.